system76/docs/_articles/touchpad-disable.md

 ---

-To disable the touchpad while typing in Ubuntu, a built-in program needs run.
+To disable the touchpad while typing, a built-in program needs run.
 It's best to add it to the startup items to run every time your computer starts.
-Search for and open <u>Startup Applications</u> from the Dash by pressing the <kbd><span class="fl-ubuntu"></span></kbd> key, and then click **Add**.
+Search for and open <u>Startup Applications</u> from the Dash by pressing the Super Key <kbd><span class="fl-ubuntu"></span></kbd>, and then click **Add**.

 Field    | Value
 ---------|------------------------------